Ariadne Campbell scoffed.

 “I said get out.”

 He turned to leave, hurriedly dressing and snatching his phone up from off the counter of the exposed kitchen island.
-He paused at the door and turned to look at his former boss.
+He paused at the door and turned to look at his former boss with equal measures of disappointment and disdain.

-Outside the cars tore at the concrete and a flock of birds she’d never seen before squealed by, as if in protest of gravity’s suzerainity.
+Outside the cars tore at the concrete and a flock of birds she’d never seen before squealed by, as if in protest of gravity’s suzerainty.
 The city screamed and she screamed with it.